Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 brew install --cask ghostty

-This command installs Ghostty into your Applications folder.
+This installs Ghostty into your Applications folder.
 If you don’t have Homebrew, set it up first:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Launch Ghostty from the Applications folder or by typing ghostty in your current terminal.
-Its performance is noticeably snappy, thanks to GPU acceleration.
-For alternative installation methods, visit ghostty.org/download.
+Launch Ghostty from Applications or type ghostty in your current terminal.
+GPU acceleration makes it noticeably faster than alternatives.
+For other installation methods, visit ghostty.org/download.

 Step 2: Install a Nerd Font for Enhanced Visuals

-Starship’s rich prompt features rely on a font with extensive glyph support.
-Meslo Nerd Font is an excellent choice for its clarity and developer-friendly icons.
+Starship needs a font with extensive glyph support.
+Meslo Nerd Font works well and has clear icons.

 Install it via Homebrew: